 The NOT-top-5 tees.
 A very popular batting tee that I do NOT endorse is made from a hard yellow plastic.
 These will chip your wood bat, are expensive, and create so much flex that they fly all over the place after every swing.
 They are more annoying than functional.
 Other practice tees are made from really cheap rubber that can crack and fall apart even after the first days use.
 However, there are better quality ones out there.

 Quality, “best batting tees” are very simple.
-They need to be low maintenance, very durable, and not damage your baseball bats.
+They need to be

 Best Baseball Batting Tees – Top 5